Daniel-Mietchen/events/ICEI2018-SDGs.md

 - Wikidata
 - Wikibase
+- multilinguality

 # Submission abstract

 The targets and indicators associated with the Sustainable Development Goals form a complex network of relationships between policy and practice, aspirations and achievements across domains and around the globe.
 This poses challenges for monitoring, evaluating and communicating progress towards these goals.

-In this presentation, we will explore how Wikidata and its semantic core Wikibase can be leveraged to represent the goals as well as the associated targets and indicators in a way that allows people to make use of that information in the language of their choice, in a given country or around the globe.
+Focusing on examples related to biodiversity and ecosystems, this presentation &mdash; which will be given on the basis of https://github.com/Daniel-Mietchen/events/blob/master/ICEI2018-SDGs.md &mdash; will explore how Wikidata, its semantic core Wikibase and its global multilingual community can be leveraged to represent the Goals as well as the associated targets and indicators in a way that allows people to make use of that information in the language of their choice, for a given country or on a global level.

 # Notes from drafting